ademclk/hint/public/content/series/imaginary-and-complex-numbers/index.en.md

 $$(c + di)(c - di) = c^2 - cdi + cdi - d^2i^2 = c^2 + d^2$$

 Let's also expand the numerator.
-Like in the multiplication operation, we did the distribution using $i^2 = -1$.
+Like in the multiplication operation, we use $i^2 = -1$.

 $$(a + bi)(c - di) = (ac + bd) + (bc - ad)i$$